 Where & When?

-I provide clinical canine massage through a home visit service in Henley-on-Thames and the surrounding area, offering weekday, evening and weekend appointments.
+I provide clinical canine massage through a home visit service in Henley-on-Thames and the surrounding area, usually during weekdays, however evening and weekend appointments are sometimes available.

 Prices & Pet Insurance